 (If you look back at the timeline diagram on the previous page, you will notice the last portion of the first 100 years has an area marked “WARNINGS!”
 This section explains.)

 With the point of 2 Timothy 3:17 in mind, let us consider some additional evidence on the topic before we make any conclusions Please find and read 1 Corinthians 4:6.
 This book is actually a letter that the Apostle Paul wrote to a group of Christians living in the Greek city of Corinth.
 If we begin reading this book in chapter 1, we would find that the situation in Corinth was filled with disunity.
-All through chapters 2 and 3, the writer tried to reason with his people, telling them in many ways, that all Christians must have unity both in thinking and in teaching.
-The passage we are interested in, here in chapter 4, is part of a summary placed at the end of a section – perhaps as a closing thought on the matter.
-Note how the writer’s advice for these people includes the principle of “not going beyond that which has been written”.
-Even though at that time in history, the complete collection of our 27-book New Testament was not yet in existence, most of the books had already been written and were being circulated among the Christians in different places—as individual “letters”.
-However, enough of the message had evidently been completed and written down.
-How else could the writer here tell his people that instead of relying upon one person or another’s ideas, they should establish a unity among themselves based upon a common submission to that which had been written?
-The point we must consider is this.
-The only way that the writer’s statement would make any sense is IF, by the time he wrote that statement, all of the things that were lacking in the message when Jesus left had been revealed.
-If it were complete then a completed and recorded message would be the basis for establishing unity among all the Christians.
-IT would become the authority!
+All through chapters 2 and 3, Paul tried to reason with the people, telling them in many ways, that all Christians must have unity both in thinking and in teaching.
+They must also reject the wisdom of the world and accept the wisdom of God revealed through his Spirit in his word.
+The passage we are interested in, here in chapter 4, is part of a summary placed at the end of a section.
+Note how Paul wants them to learn the principle of “not going beyond that which has been written”.
+God had spoken through his prophets in the Old Testament and was now making known the New Covenant through Jesus and his apostles.
+Paul was warning these Christians who were proud of their earthly wisdom that they needed to go back to the writings of the prophets and apostles because their pride was causing division, but in the word of God there was unity.
+Likewise, if we want unity in the church today, we must abandon our earthly wisdom and pride and "not go beyond what is written" in the Scriptures.

 Another passage we need to consider is Galatians 1:3-9.
 It forms the introduction to a letter that was written to Christians living in several towns located in the same geographical region.
 Once again, we should notice that there seems to be a problem with unity in these places.
 Evidently, according to what the writer says, there were actually people going around in these areas (and most likely other areas as well) changing the original teachings of Christianity!
 It also seems evident that many good Christian people were being confused by these teachers.
 The writer tells the readers not to accept any teaching that disagrees with the original teachings they received when the writer first visited them and taught them about Christianity.
 Let us think very carefully about this.
 The people were being asked to take the original teachings they had received and use them to compare with any new things they might hear.
 They were told to reject anything that did not agree with those original teachings.
 How could they be asked to do this unless those original teachings they received were both true and complete?
 Logic would demand this!